History Pages: 23 - The Map and the Trees

 Willow Street had been so-named because the mission padres planted a row (one source says a double row) of willow trees marking the edge of their cultivated fields.
 The trees were spaced at ten-foot intervals, and strips of leather were tied between them, serving as a crude fence intended maybe to keep stray livestock out of the fields.
 As the only road running from downtown to the bay, Willow Street became more important as shipping traffic increased during the 1850s.
 Smaller lots were created along both sides of the street, which began to be filled with commercial and residential buildings.
 By 1861, most of the willow trees had been cut down, their original function no longer necessary.

-The southeast corner of the cultivated mission land was near today's corner of Pacific Ave. and Laurel St. In the detail above from an 1870 "bird's eye" view of Santa Cruz, thirteen large, evenly spaced trees can be seen at the edge of the roadway, rounding the inside of that corner.
+The southeast corner of the cultivated mission land was near today's corner of Pacific Ave. and Laurel St. In the detail at left from an 1870 "bird's eye" view of Santa Cruz, thirteen large, evenly spaced trees can be seen at the edge of the roadway, rounding the inside of that corner.
 It seems plausible that those are the last of the old mission willows.

 The transplanted north-easterners, who by 1866 formed the core of the downtown business community, were perhaps a bit homesick and chose to name streets mostly after eastern trees.
 Take a hike in the area and you’ll search in vain for a native Cedar, Locust, Elm, Chestnut or Myrtle.
 I'll give them a pass on Spruce, since our Douglas Fir was often called a spruce back in those days.